 Building a good marriage takes effort and a lifetime of work.
-The problem is that too many couples forget that part of the whole marrying thing.
+The problem is that too many couples “get it” as far as that part of the whole marrying thing.
 They overlook the fact that there is actually a marriage that comes after the grand, expensive party we call a wedding.

-Oh, they acknowledge it, that they can’t wait until they are married.
+Oh, they acknowledge that they can’t wait until they are married.
 But do they TRULY realize that the party doesn’t continue on for the rest of their lives?
 We sure didn’t.
 We thought our love would just automatically grow stronger and stronger.
-That’s why we made a mess in the beginning of our marriage because of our Fantasy Land naivety that if we started out happy together, we would keep going in that direction.
+That’s why we made a mess in the beginning of our marriage.
+We embraced a type of Fantasy Land naivety that if we started out happy together, we would keep going in that direction.
 But we didn’t.
 Reality came to live at our house and it almost took us down.

 Happily Ever After

-I’m reminded of the book written by Jerry and Judy Schreur titled, When Prince Charming Falls Off His Horse: Keeping the Happily Ever After in Your Marriage.
-They took the original fairy tale and gave some ending possibilities, beyond the fantasy of the “living happily ever after” fantasy.
+All of this reminds me of a book that is written by Jerry and Judy Schreur titled, When Prince Charming Falls Off His Horse: Keeping the Happily Ever After in Your Marriage.
+The authors took the original fairy tale and then proposed some ending possibilities.
+Their titles take you beyond the “living happily ever after” fantasy of new love.
 And then they gave some practical tips to deal with them.
-It was quite humorous and yet practical.
+All of this is written in a humorous and yet practical style.
 As they wrote (which we found out to be true):

 “Prince Charming may be good looking, especially in those cute tights.
 But he also snores, picks his teeth, and has a hundred other annoying habits.
 And, if Cinderella is perfectly honest, she’s not so perfect herself.
 Falling in love can be easy.
 Getting married perhaps is even easier.
 But staying happily married is much more difficult.”

 I like the idea behind some of their chapter titles in this book.
-That is because they help you to realize that as romantic as the courtship can be, there is more to sustaining love than that.
-And as fun as the party (called a wedding) can be, love doesn’t glide on forever if you don’t put some work and intentional effort into it!
+They help us to realize that as romantic as the courtship can be, there is more to sustaining love than that.
+And as fun as the party (called a wedding) can be, love doesn’t glide on forever.
+We have to put some work and intentional effort into it!
 The fullness of love involves it being lived out as a noun and a verb.
-It is “a state of being” and that, which we should do for one another.
+It is “a state of being” and that, which we do for one another.

-One of the chapter titles was named, “What Cinderella Really Wanted… Our Hunger for Love and Affection.”
-Clever, huh?
-And it’s very true for many, many people who marry.
-We think our hunger for love and affection will be filled once they find and marry their “Prince Charming.”
+One of the chapter titles is named, “What Cinderella Really Wanted… Our Hunger for Love and Affection.”
+I think it’s pretty clever.
+And it’s very true for most women who marry.
+They believe their hunger for love and affection will be filled once they find and marry their “Prince Charming.”
 And then there are men who are looking to marry their “Cinderella.”
 But in reality, “We take all of our past experiences into our marriages.”
-And for that reason, there is work that needs to be done so it’s sorted out.
+And for that reason, there is work that needs to be done so it’s sorted out, and worked through.
 Then a new future can be built TOGETHER.

-Below are some other titles —you can guess the endings.
-They also point out possible problems in marriages.
-And if you’re living some of these scenarios, prayerfully, you can eventually work them through with your “Prince Charming” or “Cinderella” and especially with the Lord’s help, to get to a healthier place in your relationship.
+As you read them you can guess the endings.
+And if you’re living some of these scenarios, please know that you can work them through with your “Prince Charming” or “Cinderella” with the Lord’s help, to get to a healthier place in your relationship.

 Here are the titles:

-• Cinderella’s Discovery: When He Wasn’t What You Thought He Would Be (with a sequel that should be titled, “Prince Charming’s Discovery: When SHE Wasn’t What You Thought She Would Be Either”)
+– Cinderella’s Discovery: When He Wasn’t What You Thought He Would Be.
+(And then there’s a sequel that should be titled, “Prince Charming’s Discovery: When SHE Wasn’t What You Thought She Would Be Either.”)

 Meeting Each Other’s Needs